EwanBurnett/BlastR/ReadMe.md

 Other information, like stats or level progress, can be found in the sidebar - which can be hidden at the user's discretion.

+To suit this UI design, all of the action within the game will be constrained to within the center area, using the width of the sidebar as a border.